 I started The Gila River Festival in Silver City, NM in 2004 which continues to run each year in the fall in Gila and Silver City, NM.
 From 2003–2007 I did Field Work with UGWA and GRIP and developed and ran the community arts program in art and conservation for the Gila River Festival.

 I do documentary video.
 I've produced four films and have edited, produced and filmed several others.
 See the section on video for a description of these works.

-I illustrate for journals and magazines focused on the environment.
-I have written articles on art therapy and sand tray therapy.
-I've self published two books: Bringing Nature to Life—The Use of Performance Art in Environmental Restoration and RiverWorks—Performance and Community Art for Rivers.
-I created these guides as useful and accessible tools for anyone that would like to do a place-based performance.
-Information is on this site about these guides.
-Both are available for purchase.
+I illustrate for journals and magazines focused on the environment and have written articles on art therapy and sand tray therapy.
+I've self published three books: Bringing Nature to Life—The Use of Performance Art in Environmental Restoration, RiverWorks—Performance and Community Art for Rivers and Wingspread — a wing-ed view of life.
+I created the guides as useful and accessible tools for anyone that would like to do a place-based performance.
+There is information on this site about all three books, which are available for purchase.